anailaa/anailaa/README.md

 - 👋 Hi, I’m @anailaa
-- 👀 I’m interested in ... desenvolver na programação e uma primeira oportunidade na área.
+- 👀 I’m interested in programming and a first opportunity in the area.
-- 🌱 I’m currently learning ...
-Python
+- 🌱 I’m currently learning Python and Data Science
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...